 It is an awkward time between now and March where I am waiting for all my school’s decisions letters.
 I’m anxious to know where I am going to live at the end of the year!
-My mom and I decided that we really wanted to travel to Japan this summer and I’m so excited to start planning everything.
+My mom and I decided that we really wanted to travel to a luxury resort fiji this summer and I’m so excited to start planning everything.
 I have family living there and I’m so humble that I get to travel out the country.
 However, I need to get my school situation in place before we can start booking tickets.
 The last time I had this opportunity was two and a half years ago, when I went to China.

 My grandfather was the first born out of twelve.
 Can you imagine having so many siblings?
 Most of them live in China, so he doesn’t get to see his family that much.
 It’s a special treat whenever the occasion presents itself.
 My great uncle Jimmy, who is the youngest of the twelve, had a layover at the San Francisco Airport so I arranged for them to have dinner.